kdJava/algoBlog/README.md

 *******************
 ####	problem-11: Remove duplicates from an unsorted linked list.
 *******************
-Write a removeDuplicates() function which takes a list and deletes any
-duplicate nodes from the list.
-The list is not sorted.
+*Write a removeDuplicates() function which takes a list and deletes any* *duplicate nodes from the list.
+The list is not sorted.*

 ######	Method-1: Using two loops; (trivial)
-This is the simple way where two loops are used.
+- This is the simple way where two loops are used.
-Outer loop is used to pick the elements one by one and inner loop compares
-the picked element with rest of the elements.
+- Outer loop is used to pick the elements one by one and inner loop compares the picked element with rest of the elements.

 ######	Method-2: Use Sorting; (After Sorting, it becomes the question: problem-10)
-In general, Merge Sort is the best suited sorting algorithm for sorting linked lists efficiently.
+*In general, Merge Sort is the best suited sorting algorithm for sorting linked lists efficiently.*
 1. Sort the elements using Merge Sort.
 We will soon be writing a post about sorting a linked list.
 O(nLogn)
 2. Remove duplicates in linear time using the algorithm for removing duplicates in sorted Linked List.
 O(n)

-  Please note that this method doesn’t preserve the original order of elements.
+  *Please note that this method doesn’t preserve the original order of elements.*
-  Time Complexity: O(nLogn)
+  **Time Complexity: O(NLogN)**

 ######	Method-3: Use Hashing (trivial)
 1. We traverse the link list from head to end.